rickylai248/BudgetAssistantProject/README.md

 //

-As a user, I want to be able to input certain expenses and label them accordingly As a user, I want to be able to categorize the type of expense and view the overall total cost As a user, I want to be able to see the difference between my salary and expenses, in numerical and percentage form As a user, I want to be able to print/download my imported expenses and earnings report As a user, I want to be able to visualize my expenses with colour and imagery
+As a user, I want to be able to input certain expenses and label them accordingly <br>
+As a user, I want to be able to categorize the type of expense and view the overall total cost <br>
+As a user, I want to be able to see the difference between my salary and expenses, in numerical and percentage form <br>
+As a user, I want to be able to print/download my imported expenses and earnings report <br>
+As a user, I want to be able to visualize my expenses with colour and imagery <br>